Valliyin Velan

 Valliyin Velan is an Indian Tamil language television series that premiered from 2 September 2024 to 25 May 2025 on Zee Tamil.
-It is produced by John Attaikulam, directed by Prathap Mani / V. Sadhasivam and it stars the real couple Shreya Anchan and Sidhu.
+It is produced by John Attaikulam, directed by Prathap Mani / V. Sadhasivam and it stars the real couple Shreya Anchan and Sidhu Sid.
 The story revolves around an innocent young girl Valli from wealthy family, who has been waiting for years to get the love of her father.
 It is the remake of Zee Telugu's Ammayi Garu.